CCXT Python Tutorial (2026): Fetch OHLCV, Ticker & Order Book Data (With Examples)

-I already used CCXT Library in my Airflow-related post here.
-In this post, I am specifically going to discuss the library and how you can use it to pull different kinds of data from exchanges or trading automation.
+I already used the CCXT Library in my Airflow-related post here.
+In this post, I will discuss the library and how you can use it to pull different types of data from exchanges or trading automation.
 The demo can be seen here.

 What is CCXT

-CryptoCurrency eXchange Trading Library aka CCXT is a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.
+CryptoCurrency eXchange Trading Library, aka CCXT, is a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.
 It connects with more than 100 exchanges.
-One of the best features of this library is that it is exchange agonistic, that is, whether you use Binance or FTX, the signature of routines are the same.
-It is available in Python, Javascript, and PHP.
-It supports both public and private APIs offered by different exchanges but I am only going to discuss a few public API endpoints.
+One of the best features of this library is that it is exchange-agnostic: whether you use Binance or FTX, the signature of routines is the same.
+It is available in Python, JavaScript, and PHP.
+It supports both public and private APIs offered by different exchanges, but I am only going to discuss a few public API endpoints.

 Development Setup

-Alright, the library is installed, let’s connect an exchange.
-I am connecting Binance exchange for now.
+Alright, the library is installed, let’s connect to an exchange.
+I am connecting to the Binance exchange for now.

-The very first and obvious step is to connect the exchange first, it is pretty easy.
+The very first and obvious step is to connect to the exchange first; it is pretty easy.

 # Connect binance